-The SECURE Act that became law on January 1 of this year made a number of changes to retirement plans that are beneficial to retirement savers and investors.
+The SECURE Act became law on January 1, 2020 and made a number of changes to retirement plans that are beneficial to retirement savers and investors.
 One of these is the repeal of the age limit of 70½ for making Traditional IRA contributions.

 As long as you are working and have earned income, you can keep contributing money to your Traditional IRA for as long as you want.
 If you’re continuing to work in your 70s and beyond, this could enable you to enhance your long-term retirement financial security by making IRA contributions indefinitely.